 Another easy way to figure out how large you can go is to leave a foot of diameter all around between the outside of the chandelier and the outside of the table.

-SH&H Tip: If you have an extra long dining table and want to use two chandeliers, the general rule of thumb is each should be a third of the table size.
+SH&H Tip: If you have an extra long dining table and want to use two chandeliers, a good rule of thumb is each should be a third of the width of the table.

 I went as large as possible for the table in my breakfast area – just barely a foot diameter all around.
 But it’s an airy design that keeps it from looking too large or heavy.

-What’s the right height for a chandelier in an open room or foyer?
+What’s the right hanging height for a chandelier in an open room or foyer?

-- Two story ceilings and higher ceilings: The bottom of your light should be even with and no lower than the second story
+Two-story foyer and ceilings: The bottom of the fixture should be even with and no lower than the second story

 How do I figure the chandelier size for a living room or foyer?